RaiRishi4300/Dice-Rolling-App/README.md

 # 🎲Dicee

-## 📍Our Goal-:
+## 📍Project Title-:

-The objective of this project is to use the core programming concepts that will form the foundation of most of the apps .
-This app will show how to make apps with functionality using setState() inside Stateful Flutter widgets.
+Dice App

 ## 💻Functionality-:

-We’re going to make a Las Vegas dice app.
-We can make the die roll at the press of a button.
+This is a dice app where we can make the die roll at the press of a button.
 With this app in your pocket, you’ll be able to settle any score on the go!

 ## 🧾Learning Side-: